aaronp18/NavidroFM/README.md

 This tool uses exposed LastFM json endpoints to get information about your scrobble history, downloads those songs via [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ytmusicapi](https://github.com/sigma67/ytmusicapi), then imports them as Navidrome playlists for you to listen to.

 ## Playlists
-As described above, the tool makes three playlists.
-Discover Recommended is more about pure recommendations from LastFM about songs you may like, Discover Mix is a mix of tracks to discover and tracks you already enjoy, and Library Mix is made up of songs from your existing library.
+As described above, the tool makes three playlists:

+Discover Recommended is more about pure recommendations from LastFM about songs you may like.

+Discover Mix is a mix of tracks to discover and tracks you already enjoy.

+Library Mix is made up of songs from your existing library.

 <details>
 <summary>Endpoint Info</summary>